yibo-geomatique/dashboard/Processes/ComputeBuildingEvolution.md

 ## Method overview

-Produce "raw" BuildingEvolution data based on two BuildingDataSet at time t1 and t2 (Step 1 below) Refine the BuildingEvolution to identify evolutions that are related to evolution of products (i.e. data upgrades), and apply some quality control and some visual refinement  (Step 2 below).
+Produce "raw" BuildingChange data based on two BuildingDataSet at time t1 and t2 (Step 1 below) Refine the BuildingChange items to identify changes that are related to changes in products only (i.e. data upgrades), and apply some quality control and some visual refinement  (Step 2 below).

-## Step 1 : Produce "raw" BuildingEvolution from Building Data
+## Step 1 : Produce "raw" BuildingChange from Building Data

 This first step is fully automatic.
-It uses matching libraries to produce matching links and automatically derive BuildingEvolution from these links.
+It uses matching libraries to produce matching links and automatically derive BuildingChanges from these links.

 1. **Clone the Subdense Matching Repository**:
    - If not installed yet install GitHub Desktop available at [GitHub Desktop's official website](https://desktop.github.com/).